ejayxyz/pe-hud/README.md

 # pe-hud

 A simple HUD for our needs.
+This is not ESX and it's mainly for PVP.

 # Acknowledgement